 In 1919, the Irish Volunteers, a prototype of the Irish Republican Army (IRA), launched a widespread and effective guerrilla campaign against British forces.
 During this time, Griffith acted as head of the Irish Republic and led civil disobedience efforts.
 In 1921, a cease-fire was declared, and in 1922 Arthur Griffith and a faction of former Sinn Fein leaders signed a historic treaty with Britain, calling for the partition of Ireland, with the south becoming autonomous and the six northern counties of the island remaining in the United Kingdom.

-Griffith was subsequently elected the first president of the new country but died in the same year just as civil war broke out in Ireland over the partition.
+Griffith was subsequently elected the president of the new country but died in the same year just as civil war broke out in Ireland over the partition.
 The cause of death was ruled overwork.
 William Cosgrave succeeded him as Dail Eireann leader, and in 1923 the Irish Free State, which later grew into the modern Republic of Ireland, defeated Eamon De Valera’s Irish Republican forces.
 Several years later, the IRA was reorganized as an underground movement that continued its struggle for northern independence.